rathamrita/YOLOv5-Based-Deep-Learning-Framework-for-GPR-Hyperbola-Recognition-and-Analysis/README.md

 Images were saved in .png format with a uniform resolution of 256 × 256.
 <img width="942" height="601" alt="image" src="https://github.com/user-attachments/assets/93104cd1-78bb-45bc-a656-38e5f9031002" />

-## 3. To improve generalization and increase dataset size, the following augmentations were applied to each original image:
+## STEP 3.
+To improve generalization and increase dataset size, the following augmentations were applied to each original image:

 Original